conda-forge/biopython-feedstock/README.md

 Summary: Collection of freely available tools for computational molecular biology

-biopython is a collection of freely available Python tools for computational molecular biology
+Biopython is a collection of freely available Python tools for computational molecular biology